-Stop Hate UK is a leading anti-hate and discrimination organisation for corporate, statutory and community sectors.
-Today, we operate the UK’s only free dedicated 24-hour anti-Hate Crime reporting service for all monitored strands of a person’s identity or perceived identity (Disability, Race, Faith, Sexual orientation and Transgender identity, and beyond such as Age and Alternative subculture).
+Stop Hate UK is a leading anti-hate and anti-discrimination organisation for corporate, statutory, and community sectors.
+Today, we operate the UK’s only free dedicated 24-hour anti-Hate Crime reporting service for all monitored strands of a person’s identity or perceived identity (Disability, Race, Faith/Religion/Belief, Sexual Orientation, and Transgender identity, as well as Alternative Subculture and Gender/Misogyny.

 Stop Hate UK was originally established in direct response to the murder of Stephen Lawrence.

 In 2006 we launched the Stop Hate Line to respond to The Stephen Lawrence Inquiry 1999, Recommendation 16:

 “That all possible steps should be taken by police services at the local level in consultation with local Government and other agencies and local communities to encourage the reporting of racist incidents and crimes.
 This should include: